Karim Mané

-Abdoul Karim Mané (born May 16, 2000) is a Senegalese-Canadian professional basketball player for Rouen Métropole Basket of the LNB Pro B. He grew up on the South Shore of Montreal and played for Vanier College in Montreal's Ville Saint-Laurent borough, where he was a consensus five-star recruit before forgoing his college eligibility to enter the 2020 NBA draft.
+Abdoul Karim Mané (born May 16, 2000) is a Senegalese-Canadian professional basketball player for the Saskatoon Mamba of the Canadian Elite Basketball League (CEBL).
+He grew up on the South Shore of Montreal and played for Vanier College in Montreal's Ville Saint-Laurent borough, where he was a consensus five-star recruit before forgoing his college eligibility to enter the 2020 NBA draft.
+Internationally, Mané represents Senegal.

 Early life and career

 Born in Dakar, Senegal, Mané moved to Canada with his family at age seven.
 He grew up playing soccer but switched to basketball at age 12.
 By the time he was 15 years old, he was focusing solely on basketball.
 Mané developed his skills with the basketball program of École Lucien-Pagé in Montreal.
 After one season, he began playing for Vanier College, a CEGEP in the Montreal borough of Saint-Laurent.
 Mané had to commute two hours each way while attending Vanier.

 In his second season with Vanier, in 2018–19, he averaged 15.4 points and 6.9 rebounds per game, leading his team to a 16–0 regular season record and the Quebec Student Sport Federation (RSEQ) title.
 Mané was named RSEQ Player of the Year and earned Canadian Collegiate Athletic Association (CCAA) All-Canadian honors.
 In his following season, he averaged 15.9 points, 7.9 rebounds and 5.4 assists per game, leading Vanier to a 16–2 record and a second straight RSEQ championship.
 He was again named CCAA All-Canadian.
 On April 23, 2020, Mané declared for the 2020 NBA draft without hiring an agent.
 On July 16, he announced that he would sign an agent and remain in the draft, forgoing his college eligibility.